Class 9 Language Arts

 The students will make notes on characters, language, themes and style as they read the novel and also look up and share new vocabulary.
 They will do a presentation on the opening paragraph of a novel they have read and enjoyed and comment on stylistic features that draw the reader in.
 They will draw portraits of Queequeg and Captain Ahab and draw a picture of a whaling ship and a diagram of its interior.
 They will draw a map showing the route of the Pequod and of Melville’s journeys around the world.
 They will write essays on the novel and its precursors, the relationship between Ismael and Queequeg, and a character study of Captain Ahab.
 They will write a short analysis of a passage they particularly enjoyed, commenting on its epic, lyrical or dramatic features.
 They will write a short lyrical piece about the experience of feeling one with nature, inspired by Ishmael’s reflections on the sea and emulating Melville’s style.
 They will also write a short extra scene using the conventions of drama, which will be based on the characters and plot of Moby Dick, and which will include vocabulary appropriate to the characters.
 There will be weekly vocabulary extension exercises and, for students who request it, spelling practice.

-Individual spelling/vocabulary extension.
+Individual vocabulary extension.

 Punctuation

-Revision of punctuation as necessary .
+Revision of punctuation as necessary

 Grammar

-Revision of aspects of grammar as necessary.
+Revision of aspects of grammar as necessary

 Homework

 Homework is provided to do outside of class.
 Class 9 students can expect to spend 2-3 hours outside of humanities class on humanities homework.
 Homework includes reading, writing, and other assignments.
 Assignments are given and graded in Class 9.
+If you prefer to receive feedback only, communicate this with the teacher.

 Please contact us if you have questions.